acs46/pres_flask_postgres_template/README.md

    2. president.txt
    3. psql_create_president.sql

-# cd to the data dir:
+## cd to the data dir:
-# Make sure the postgres.app is running on your machine
+## Make sure the postgres.app is running on your machine
-# In a terminal/shell window type
+## In a terminal/shell window type
 'psql' to start the postgres.app

-# from psql prompt type
+## from psql prompt type
 CREATE DATABASE president;

-#Connect to the president database
+## Connect to the president database
 \c president

-#
-#2 To create the president table, enter
+## To create the president table, enter
 \i psql_create_president.sql
-#2 To insert data row by row, enter
+## To insert data row by row, enter
 \i insert_president.sql

 add Primary key to table for AlchemySQL